XT-6 magnetyzery do silników - BENZYNA i LPG + olej

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in the industry of new technologies – are used in hard drives, electric motors, medical equipment and very advanced devices.
+- Key role in advanced technologically fields – find application in hard drives, electric motors, medical devices and very modern machines.

 Disadvantages of neodymium magnets: